robhicks/s-typeahead/README.md

 - initial value: the initial value of the input.
 - propertyInObjectArrayToUse: If the list is an object array, the name of the property within the array to use for searching.
 - requireSelectionFromList: Whether to force the user to select one of the choices in the list.
-- source: url to use to fetch list.
-If list is provided, source is not.
-The source must return a JSON response of either a flat array or an object array, and propertyInObjectArrayToUse must be provided if an object array is returned.
+- makeRequest: function returning a promise to fetch list.
+If list is provided, makeRequest is not. makeRequest must return a promise with a JSON response of either a flat array or an object array, and propertyInObjectArrayToUse must be provided if an object array is returned.
-- queryParams: an object containing query parameters to be used with the source url, and the query parameter to be used for searching for matches.
-The object needs to be in the following form:

 ```Javascript
 {